syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ## Add an exception appointment to the recurrence pattern

 You can also add an exception appointment which is changed or modified occurrence of the recurrence pattern appointment to the `ItemsSource` of Scheduler.
 To add the changed occurrence, ensure to set the `RecurrenceId` of that occurrence and add the date of that occurrence to `RecurrenceExceptionDates` of recurrence pattern appointment.
-The RecurrenceId of changed occurrence should holds the exact recurrence pattern appointment `Id`.
+The RecurrenceId of changed occurrence should hold the exact recurrence pattern appointment `Id`.
-You should map the equivalent properties of `Id,` `RecurrenceId` and `RecurrenceExceptionDates` properties from the business object to the `Id` and `RecurrenceExceptionDates` properties of `AppointmentMapping.`
+You should map the equivalent properties of `Id,` `RecurrenceId,` and `RecurrenceExceptionDates` properties from the business object to the `Id` and `RecurrenceExceptionDates` properties of `AppointmentMapping.`

-You should add the created exception recurrence appointment to the SfScheduler `ItemsSource`.
+You should add the created exception recurrence appointment to the SfScheduler `ItemsSource.`

 {%tabs %}
 {% highlight c# %}
-//// Creating an instance for schedule appointment collection public ObservableCollection<Meeting> RecursiveAppointmentCollection {
+//// Creating an instance for schedule appointment collection. public ObservableCollection<Meeting> RecursiveAppointmentCollection {
     get;